RL370/StateSpaceDuality/README.md

 1. **Theoretical**: At what point does O(N²) state operations become limiting for ultra-long contexts?

-2. **Algorithmic**: Can we learn the mask structure L dynamically during training?
+2. **Algorithmic**: Why do we still emphasize Attention mechanisms and State Space Machines if we have State Space Duality?

 3. **Architectural**: What's the optimal balance between attention layers and SSM layers in a hybrid model?